kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ### Easy to Integrate

-Our multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tables.
-This provides maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platform.
+Our multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tables, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms.

 ### Customizable